-1) Announce a low inflation objective - a number, a number that can be brought down over time, or a range -- over a medium-term horizon (say, two years) as the primary goal of monetary policy.
+1. Move towards establishing RBI's primary objective as the maintenance of low and stable inflation.
+Implicit in this objective will be to maintain growth consistent with the economy's potential and to ensure financial sector stability.
+The objective could be translated quantitatively into a number, a number that can be brought down over time, or a range that will be achieved over a medium-term horizon (say, two years).
 This will have to be done with the full support of the government, which would simultaneously commit to maintain fiscal discipline (i.e., stick to the FRBM deficit reduction path) and not hold the central bank accountable for either the level or volatility of the nominal exchange rate.

 The inflation objective would initially have to be set on the basis of a widely-recognized indicator such as the WPI or CPI, notwithstanding the conceptual and practical problems with targeting these measures of inflation.
 Measurement issues will need to be tackled as a priority and, over the initial medium-term horizon, the RBI will have to be transparent about what its headline objective implies for inflation based on other price indexes.

-- 2) The government would make the RBI accountable for the medium-term inflation objective, with the terms of this accountability initially being laid out in an exchange of letters between the Government of India and the RBI. - 3) The RBI should be given full operational independence to achieve the inflation objective.
-It would be useful to enshrine this operational independence and the inflation objective in legislation, but also strengthen it through clarifying public statements on the respective roles of the RBI and the government. - 4) The RBI would progressively reduce its intervention in the foreign exchange market.
-Steps 1, 2 and 4 could be implemented relatively quickly.
-Legislation (item 3) could take longer to formulate and pass, but it is important that the other steps be implemented and tied to a clear public understanding between the government and the RBI. - 5) The RBI should make its operational framework clear, and supplement this with more frequent and concise statements about its assessments of macroeconomic developments, the balance of risks in the economy, and projections for output growth and inflation. - 6) The RBI's Monetary Policy Committee should take a more active role in guiding monetary policy actions.
-This Committee should meet more regularly; its recommendations and policy judgments should be made public with minimal delays. - 7) The RBI should develop a model for forecasting inflation and make the details of the model public.
+- 2. The government would make the RBI accountable for the medium-term inflation objective, with the terms of this accountability initially being laid out in an exchange of letters between the Government of India and the RBI. - 3.
+The RBI should be given full operational independence to achieve the inflation objective.
+It would be useful to enshrine this operational independence and the inflation objective in legislation, but also strengthen it through clarifying public statements on the respective roles of the RBI and the government. - The RBI would progressively reduce its intervention in the foreign exchange market. - The RBI should make its operational framework clear, and supplement this with more frequent and concise statements

+- about its assessments of macroeconomic developments, the balance of risks in the economy, and projections for output growth and inflation. - The RBI's Monetary Policy Committee should take a more active role in guiding monetary policy actions.
+This Committee should meet more regularly; its recommendations and policy judgements should be made public with minimal delays. - 7.
+The RBI should develop a model for fore-casting inflation and make the details of the model public.
 The model will require refinement as techniques and data improve; feedback from analysts and academics will facilitate this process.
-It will have to be made clear (and the public and market participants will quickly learn) that the model is intended to guide monetary policy decisions but not in a slavish manner or in a manner that precludes a healthy dose of judgment.
-Steps 5-7 should be implemented as soon as possible, especially since they are refinements (although fairly substantive ones) to current practices.
+It will have to be made clear (and the public and market participants will quickly learn) that the model is intended to guide monetary policy decisions but not in a slavish manner or in a manner that precludes a healthy dose of judgement.